piotrnajman/perl-utils/README.md

-# perl-utils
+perl-utils is a collection of simple useful perl scripts

-perl-utils is a collection of simple perl scripts
+apache2syslog   :       script for transfer logs from apache to syslog